foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 ## VPC ID
 Every AWS account has a VPC in it to start, look it up under the VPC Service.
 ![vpcid.png](/development/vpcid.png)

+## AdminIPs
+this is your IPv4 address. it will be in a format of 123.127.89.0 If you want to add more you can use a comma and put them together (no spaces):
+123.127.89.0,53.127.89.0 you can find it on sites such as https://www.whatismyip.com/

 ## Deploying the script
 Go to the cloudformation service.
 In the top right corner click on Create Stack and select the option "with new resources".
 Then click the button "Choose file" and upload the template. ![upload-file.png](/development/upload-file.png)